bukka/php-todo/php-standard.md

 ### HTML

-- **Feat**: Entity / special chars encoding and decoding optimizations (wait for review changes and possibly do it)
+- **Feat**: HTML special chars encoding and decoding optimizations (wait for review changes and possibly do it)
   - https://github.com/php/php-src/pull/18126 - Optimization for htmlspecialchars function
-  - https://github.com/php/php-src/pull/18092 - Optimize PHP html_entity_decode function

 ### Image